 If you own a light coloured carpet you might have noticed an unsightly dark-greyish line appearing around the outer edges over time.
 You’ll usually notice it more in the proximity of your skirting boards, underneath doorways, and in the vicinity of floor-level air vents.
 This is known in the trade as filtration soiling but what exactly is that?
-More importantly how do you eradicate it?
+More importantly, how do you eradicate it?
 Let’s take a closer look.

 Filtration soiling has a lot to do with your HVAC system, particularly the function of it.
 You see, when the vents of your HVAC introduce air into a room, sub-par ventilation means that any old air left in the room can’t escape quick enough.
 As such it tries to find alternative ways out.
-In this case that’s tiny gaps where your carpets meets doorways and skirting boards.
+In this case, that’s tiny gaps where your carpets meet doorways and skirting boards.

-Under normal circumstances this wouldn’t be a problem, but the escaping air is far from clean.
-Instead it carries pollutants in the form of ash, dust, microbes, and bacteria.
-Of course as the stale air tries to escape over your carpet and through any gap it acts like a filter and traps the pollutants, locking them into your carpet fibres – hence the unsightly grey-black line.
+Under normal circumstances, this wouldn’t be a problem, but the escaping air is far from clean.
+Instead, it carries pollutants in the form of ash, dust, microbes, and bacteria.
+Of course, as the stale air tries to escape over your carpet and through any gap it acts like a filter and traps the pollutants, locking them into your carpet fibres – hence the unsightly grey-black line.

 So now you know what filtration soiling is, can it be eradicated?